Ouphix/synchro-psychotherapies/steps2.md

 | All participants                         |                                          |
 | ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/MotionHistoryBoxPlots.jpeg) | ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/LogMotionHistoryBoxplots.jpeg) |

 If we check all participants, we can see that the father and the mother motion history distribution are very similar.
 However, the therapist, which is always in a small window of the video with a different zoom, has a very different distribution.
 We have less signal on it.
 In some videos the patient is in this window, it explains, it intermediates position.
+Consequently, we can say that the signal extracted on the therapist is not directly comparable with the signal from the other subjects.
+A lot very small movements are not detected by the software and leads to 0 values.
+These values are over-represented.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/datalogtherapist.jpg)